-(1) At a minimum, the facility study provides complete details and estimated cost of the facility requirements for the direct interconnection of the proposed Generation Resource project to the TSP.

-(2) The facility study will provide conceptual design descriptions, construction milestones, and detailed cost estimates for all direct interconnection-related transmission and substation facilities proposed to be installed in accordance with the findings and recommendations of the FIS.

-5.4.7 Economic Study

-(1) ERCOT shall perform an independent economic analysis of the transmission projects that are identified through this process as being needed for the direct connection of the proposed Generation Resource and that are expected to cost more than $25,000,000.
-This economic analysis is performed only for informational purposes, and no ERCOT endorsement will be provided.
+(1) The facility study provides complete details of the transmission and substation facilities needed to connect a generator to a new or existing substation on the ERCOT Transmission Grid.
+These details include conceptual design descriptions, construction milestones, and cost estimates.
+A facility study is not required for a large generator interconnecting directly to a DSP’s distribution facilities unless transmission facilities are required to be constructed.

-(2) If the lead TSP determines that the costs of the recommended direct interconnection facilities for the proposed Generation Resource are expected to exceed $25,000,000, the lead TSP will submit a change request via the online RIOO system to communicate this finding to ERCOT and other TSP(s) within ten Business Days of such determination.
+(2) In conducting the facility study, if the lead TSP determines that the costs of the Transmission Facilities needed to connect the proposed generator are expected to exceed $25,000,000, the lead TSP will submit a change request via the online RIOO system to communicate this finding to ERCOT and other TSP(s) within ten Business Days of such determination.
 This communication will include all available information upon which that finding is based, including but not limited to:

-(a) A description of the direct interconnection facilities;
+(a) A description of the Transmission Facilities needed to connect the proposed generator;

 (b) Information necessary to modify a power-flow case to include those facilities;

-(c) Any information obtained from the IE that would be helpful in modeling the proposed Generation Resource for the study; and
+(c) Any information obtained from the IE that would be helpful in modeling the proposed generator for the study; and

 (d) The estimated cost of the facilities.

-(3) The IE shall provide to ERCOT any requested information necessary to accurately represent the Generation Resource in the economic study.

-(4) ERCOT will generally complete this economic study within 90 days, and will inform the TSP(s) and IE if additional time is required.
-ERCOT will provide the results of the economic study to the IE and to the TSP(s) via the online RIOO system.
+(3) The lead TSP will notify the RPG email list via email within ten Business Days following the later of the completion of the facility study or the signing of an SGIA when the cost of the Transmission Facilities needed to connect the generator is expected to be greater than $25,000,000.

-5.4.8 FIS Study Report and Follow-up
+5.3.2.5 FIS Report and Follow-up

-(1) The TSP(s) will submit to ERCOT and to the other TSP(s) via the online RIOO system a preliminary report of findings and recommendations for each of the FIS study elements.
+(1) The TSP(s) will submit to ERCOT and to the other TSP(s) via the online RIOO system a preliminary report of findings and recommendations for each of the FIS elements.

 (2) Any questions, comments, proposed revisions, or clarifications by any party shall be made in writing to the TSP(s) within ten Business Days after the issuance of each study report, which may cover one or more study elements.
-ERCOT can extend this review period by an additional 20 Business Days and an automated email will be sent to notify the affected TSP(s) and the IE that it needs additional time to review the report.
+ERCOT can extend this review period by an additional 20 Business Days and an email will be sent to notify the affected TSP(s) and the IE that it needs additional time to review the report.

 (3) After considering the information received from ERCOT and other TSPs, the study element(s) report will be deemed complete and a final report shall be provided, via the online RIOO system, to ERCOT and all TSPs.
-The TSP(s) conducting the FIS shall submit via the online RIOO system, the sub-synchronous oscillation analysis, if required, as a separate document from the remainder of the report.
-The ten Business Day review period will be used by ERCOT to determine if any transmission upgrades proposed and clearly identified in the Steady-State Study Report need to be submitted to the RPG review process.
-Protocol Section 3.11, Transmission Planning, provides more information on the process to review transmission upgrades that are unrelated to the direct connection of new or modified generation.
+The TSP(s) conducting the FIS shall submit via the online RIOO system, the SSR analysis, if required, as a separate document from the remainder of the report.